ChickenMilk/rofi-power-menu/README.md

 # Rofi Power Menu Mode
+# THIS IS A FORK I CHANGE IT TO BE BETTER FOR MYSELF

 Rofi Power Menu provides a mode for offering basic power menu operations such as shutting down, logging out, rebooting and suspending.
 By default, it shows all